Base Game Review

 Each faction and corporation plays differently.
 Sure there’s similarities, you need ICE to protect your servers to stop the Runner from accessing your precious assets and agendas.
 But the way those elements work feels incredibly different.
 Sometimes you’re going after the runner through Tags, attempting to locate and punish if you find them.
 Sometimes you’re wanting to set up impenetrable walls to try and keep the runner out.
 And sometimes you’re laying traps and directing the runner into them.
 With the Runners, sometimes you’re looking to build your money and influence in the real world, maybe bypassing the security all together (Criminals).
 Other times you’re looking to use your skills to rearrange the corporations’ cards to provide yourself an advantage (Shapers).
 Alternatively you can just destroy everything (Anarch).

-The influence system in a deck builder is one I’m a fan of, although I feel it may have been poorly implemented in this game.
+The influence system in a deck builder is one I’m a fan of, although I feel it may have been poorly implemented.
 Each card has a value that if used by a different faction, contributes to the influence cost.
 What I like about this is it doesn’t directly influence gameplay.
 You can use the cards as normal in game.
-But in deckbuilding you have to be careful about which tools to bring in to other factions.
+But in deckbuilding you have to be careful about which tools to bring into other factions.
 What I think was done poorly is the influence amounts you’re allowed seem too high.
 Basically certain factions have a bunch of cards they can import into their decks which make them incredibly powerful.
 Now admittedly, this is more of an issue in competitive play, and wasn’t as much of an issue in the core box.
 But the issues started there, and you can see them even if you are just playing with the starter set.

 I want to end this section on a high note, so let me talk about the best bit in Android: Netrunner’s gameplay.
 The “Click” system.
 When I used to play MtG, it was always a “draw one, play as many as you can with your mana” type of system.
 Which early on was usually a “draw one, play one” game.
 A lot of card games are similar.
 But Android: Netrunner gives you actions points which it calls “Clicks”.
 This means you have a chance to set yourself up during your turn, to take advantage of an opponent’s weakness.
 It also means while the cards are the tools you’re using, you can also play outside them.
 Maybe you decide you need to draw extra cards, you can click to do so.
 If you’re economy isn’t working the way it’s supposed to, click for credits.
 Want to spend a turn running multiple servers?
 Do it.
 It gives you more control of your game state.